Mitchel-JF2/jollof_express/CONTEXT.md

 ## State Mangement

-For the sake of simplicity, I chose provider.
-It is even simpler than setState, especially when you're passing data back and forth.
+For the sake of simplicity, I chose Provider.
+It is even easier than setState, especially when you're passing data back and forth.

-I believe that my choice of Provider will help you to quickly know exactly what the code is doing.
+I believe that my choice of Provider will help anyone to quickly understand what the code is doing without worrying about how the state management works.

-This code is not written for just me, it's written for the entire team, so simplicity is very important.

 ## Folder Structure

 I structured the folders so that they can represent a single topic or a group of related topics.

 The modules folder contains all the pages/screens in the app.
-A page/screen is referred to as a module because it contains everything related to a specific page.
+A page/screen is referred to as a module because it contains everything related to a specific page/screen.

-It has it's own provider as well as other module/page specific configurations, and the excess widgets are broken down into components.
+It has it's own provider as well as other page/screen specific configurations, the excess widgets are broken down into components.

-Here's an overview of the folder structure
+Here's an overview of the folder structure:

 ```
 assets/